digital-asset/daml/docs/source/daml-script/index.rst

 If you open Navigator, you can now see the contracts that have been created.

+While we will not use it here, there is also an ``--output-file`` option that you can use to write the result of a script to a file using the DAML-LF JSON encoding.
+This is particularly useful if you need to consume the result from another program.

 .. _script-ledger-initialization:

 Using DAML Script for Ledger Initialization